-(b) Inspection of Arriving Persons.
-The following guidelines relate to the inspection for medical purposes, of all arriving international passengers and crewmembers.

-(1) Observe.
-Observe all arriving passengers and crew for signs and symptoms of illness, such as presented as the second symptoms of the second symptoms.
+- (b) Inspection of Arriving Persons.
+The following guidelines relate to the inspection for medical purposes, of all arriving international passengers and crewmembers. - (1) Observe.
+Observe all arriving passengers and crew for signs and symptoms of illness, such as

 A person is considered to be ill in terms of foreign quarantine regulations when symptoms meet the following criteria: